Sierra Burgess Is a Loser

-Sierra Burgess Is a Loser is an American teen comedy-drama film directed by Ian Samuels from a screenplay by Lindsey Beer.
+Sierra Burgess Is a Loser is a 2018 American teen comedy-drama film directed by Ian Samuels from a screenplay by Lindsey Beer.
 The film is a modern retelling of the 1897 play Cyrano de Bergerac by Edmond Rostand, and stars Shannon Purser, Kristine Froseth, RJ Cyler, and Noah Centineo.
 The film was released on September 7, 2018, by Netflix.

 Plot

-Sierra is smart and aspirational, striving to get admitted into Stanford University.
-She isn't popular, and not considered attractive.
-Popular classmate Veronica both criticizes and insults her, which she answers with wit and sidesteps with charm.
+Sierra Burgess is a smart, aspirational, unpopular high school student striving to get admitted into Stanford University.
+Popular classmate Veronica both criticizes and insults her, which she responds to with wit and sidesteps with charm.

-Jamey is a handsome football player from another high school; he doesn't know that Veronica has a "boyfriend" attending college, and so he asks for her phone number.
-Wanting to dodge Jamey's attention, she gives him Sierra's phone number as if it were her own.
+Jamey is a handsome football player from another high school; unaware that Veronica has a boyfriend in college, he asks for her phone number.
+Wanting to dodge Jamey's attention, she gives him Sierra's number.